Is Margarine Harmful? Or, to put it another way, is margarine bad for you?

 Fortunately for us, she has continued her research quietly and is now on the board of the Weston A. Price Foundation.

 What About "Heart Healthy" Substitutes?

-You might try to compromise with heart healthy oil blends.
-Think again!
+You might be tempted to compromise with heart healthy oil blends.
+But, think again!

 The word "Smart" should be taken out of Smart Balance!

-You can read more about the process here.
+You can read more about the process at what is interestification.

 So, back to my question - is margarine harmful?